How to realistically market to the whole buying group.

 Get a crash course in developer marketing channels 101.

-What is the right content for B2D marketing?
+What is the right content for business to developer marketing?

 The tricky part about creating assets for developers is not only the wide range of projects they may be working on, but also the wide range of experience and knowledge they may have.
 From a high-level perspective, the best way to move forward is to make content that more or less addresses the needs of the many, within multiple cycles that target specific developers at different points in their journeys.
 (For a more in-depth perspective, check out our post on creating content developers actually want.)